 qs = 400 + 2p

 Equilibrium units = 800

-The equilibrium quantity reduced as cost of production increased and it moves supply curve to the left.
-This shift brings about increase in equilibrium price and reduction in equilibrium quantity.
+The equilibrium quantity is reduced as the cost of production increases, and it moves the supply curve to the left.
+This shift brings about an increase in equilibrium price and a reduction in equilibrium quantity.

 (c) As per the question

 qs= 700 + 2 (p – 3) As a tax of Rs.
 3 added to salt production,